vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 The second thing to know about topics is what makes a topic pending.
 Control flow passes through various topics, some of which become pending, meaning one wants to continue in those topics when talking to the user.
-Topics that can never be pending are: system topics, blocked topics (you can block a topic so it won’t execute), and nostay topics.
+Topics that can never be pending are: system topics, blocked topics (you can block a topic so it won't execute), and nostay topics.

 What makes a remaining topic pending is one of two things.
 Either the system is currently executing rules in the topic or the system previously generated a user response from the topic.
-When the system leaves a topic that didn’t say anything to the user, it is no longer pending.
+When the system leaves a topic that didn't say anything to the user, it is no longer pending.
 But once a topic has said something, the system expects to continue in that topic or resume that topic.